kubeshark/docs/src/pages/en/self_hosted.md

 ---
-title: Ingress & Authentication
+title: Self-hosted
 description: This article describes how to self host Kubeshark using Ingress and an IDP.
 layout: ../../layouts/MainLayout.astro
 ---

-> This integration is part of the [Pro edition](https://kubeshark.co/pricing).
+> Self-hosted feature is part of the [Pro edition](https://kubeshark.co/pricing).

-**Kubeshark** provides a method for self-hosting as an authenticated web service that allows team members to access **Kubeshark** using a web browser with their corporate identities.
+**Kubeshark** provides a method for self-hosting as an authenticated web service that allows team members to access **Kubeshark** using a web browser with their corporate identities from remote.

 ## Benefits

+### Security
+When self-hosted as a web service, developers and security engineers can access **Kubeshark** remotely using a browser, authenticated with their corporate ID, without requiring RBAC / kubectl permissions.

 ### Performance & Stability
-Compared to port-forward or Kubernetes proxy, Ingress is much lighter and more stable.
+Compared to [port-forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) or Kubernetes proxy, [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) is much lighter and more stable.

-### Security
-When self-hosted as a web service, developers and security engineers can access **Kubeshark** remotely using a browser, authenticated with their corporate ID, without requiring kubectl permissions.

 ## Pre-requisites

 ### Ingress Controller

-Your cluster needs to have an ingress controller such as Nginx deployed.
+Your cluster needs to have an ingress controller such as [Nginx](https://www.nginx.com/products/nginx-ingress-controller/) deployed.
 If you don't already have one in your cluster, you can install it by following these steps:

 ```shell
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx